Oblivious-Oblivious/Emeralds/README.md

 ## Development

-* Fix tests reading .o files twice
-* (LOOK PROJECTS) Use the same tactic of bundling .o files when building as an app
-* Remove the nee for a makefile
 * Add option for debug and release compilation
+* Include installation instructions for wget and git requirements
+* Remove the need for a makefile

 ## Contributing